As a leader your job is to build and maintain a strong, sustainable team which requires resilience. Here’s how….

 There are key actions effective leaders take automatically, and it is important to identify which ones are important to your team and learn how to intregrate them into your leadership style.
 You can only really do this once you’ve engaged in that essential practice of self-reflection and fact finding described above.
 The actions of effective leaders fit into general categories:

 - Start prioritising your wellbeing and encourage others to do the same.

 - Start a programme of ongoing learning.

-Whether that is a regular meeting time with your mentor, or signing up for a course like IMNZ’s Leadership Essentials, to develop a specific area, accepting your need for personal growth is ongoing is a key way to ensure your leadership style will be succesul.
+Whether that is a regular meeting time with your mentor, or signing up for a course like IMNZ’s Elevate Programme, to develop a specific area, accepting your need for personal growth is ongoing is a key way to ensure your leadership style will be succesul.